 This guidance only applies if your home is a dwellinghouse.
 This means it's a house you live in and is not used as a business premise to any significant degree.

-Many additions or improvements you want to make to the outside of your home can be done without requesting planning permission.
+Many minor additions or improvements you want to make to the outside of your home can be done without applying for planning permission.

 If they meet a set of rules, you can add them without having to apply for it.
 This is called 'permitted development'.

-Permitted development in this case only counts for additions that don't reach out more than a metre from where it is attached on your home.
+Permitted development in this case only counts for additions that do not reach out more than a metre from where it is attached on your home.